auxoncorp/modality-probe/README.md

 ```

 ### Visualizing the Trace

-Now we can use this collected trace and visualize it as a graph with `modality-probe export`:
+Now we can use this collected trace and visualize it as a graph with `modality-probe export`
+which will export the trace as a Graphviz DOT format file.
+The example below uses the `dot`
+command, and thus assumes you've already installed Graphviz which includes `dot`:

 ```shell
 $ modality-probe export acyclic --component ./example-component --report session_0_log_entries.jsonl > trace.dot